Japan hero image

 How Churches Use Japan

-• Tokyo worship services, faith-and-work sessions, and creative arts collaborations with churches engaging the city’s marketplace and youth
+• Tokyo worship services, faith-and-work sessions, and creative arts collaborations with churches serving the city’s marketplace and youth

-• Kyoto/Nara heritage days that merge contemplative temple visits with tea ceremony discipleship and donor appreciation
+• Kyoto/Nara heritage days that pair contemplative temple visits with tea-ceremony discipleship and donor appreciation

-• Osaka gospel music nights, street ministry, and culinary storytelling with local congregations
+• Osaka gospel music nights, street ministry, and shared meals with local congregations

 • Hiroshima and Miyajima peace reflection linking prayer, reconciliation, and sabbath along the Seto Inland Sea